-There has been slow progress improving New Zealand's management of its oceans and coastal areas.
+Progress towards improving New Zealand's management of its oceans and coastal areas has been slow.
 Over the next three years, the government must accelerate the pace of change, including reforming marine laws, creating marine reserves, implementing a programme to achieve a zero-bycatch goal, and rolling out 100% observation (people or cameras) on commercial vessels to ensure laws are upheld.